flugsvamp-4-0-url/flugsvamp-4-0-url/README.md

-Update: link updated and working
+Update:  04 August link is back online and live